-Water activity is measured using meters that employ the dew-point chilled mirror method or the capacitance method for materials with volatile compounds.
+Water activity testing is measured using meters that employ the dew-point chilled mirror method or the capacitance method for materials with volatile compounds.
 These are two of the most common methods for measuring water activity.

 This method makes highly accurate (±0.003aw)measurements and is typically completed in about 5 minutes.
 Standard salt solutions are used to verify that the water activity meter is functioning properly.

 This is the reason that a capacitance sensor is used.
 This method is not as accurate as the dew point method, but necessary for these volatile compounds (±0.015aw).

-Why is Water Activity Important for your Product?
+Why is Water Activity Important for Your Product?

 For example, most common bacteria will not grow in formulations with a water activity below 0.87 aw and most yeast and molds will not grow below 0.60 aw.
-USP <1112> provides a table showing water activities required to support growth of representative microorganisms and the levels below which growth is not supported.
+USP <1112> provides a table showing water activities required to support the growth of representative microorganisms and the levels below which growth is not supported.

-- Pharmaceutical API’s are often susceptible to chemical hydrolysis, crystallization that affects dissolution rates and caking/clumping of powders.
-Knowing the water activity value may assist in preventing these issues with API’s.
+Pharmaceutical APIs are often susceptible to chemical hydrolysis, crystallization that affects dissolution rates and caking/clumping of powders.
+Knowing the water activity value may assist in preventing these issues with APIs.